OPERATION OF THE ASTROLABE

 Rotate the rete to place the target on the south meridian and tie

-it there.
-For a semperpatent target, place it on the meridian above
+it to the mater.
+For a semperpatent target, place it on the meridian

 Note the altitude of the target.

-Mark along the meridian the altitude 90 degrees away, either above
+Mark along the meridian the altitude 90 degrees away, eiter above

 or below the target,